Gijs-Koot/Gijs-Koot.github.io/_posts/2018-01-16-swimming-records.md

 Now that we have the data in what looks like a clean format, it is time to turn to the two other questions.

-## Part 2: Analysis
+---

-* Give an estimate of how much time a turning point adds to swimming a distance
+### 6. Give an estimate of how much time a turning point adds to swimming a distance
-* Give an estimate of how much time a start adds to adds to swimming

 For calculating the extra time a turn adds, I use a pivot table.
 The idea is that I can only really compare the same distances and swimming styles.